DanielleQuinn/R-at-Sea-January2020/README.md

 4. Unzip these files into a folder on your Desktop called "RSea"

+5. If you are comfortable doing so, run the following lines of code in RStudio to install the packages we'll be using during this workshop:

+`install.packages("ggplot2")`

 ### Module 1: Introduction to R and RStudio
 **introduction_BLANK.R** includes an outline and can be used to code along with the instructor (recommended)
 **introduction.R** includes notes and code